 - And then go to the Advanced tab that is on the left side of your screen

-- Now, you have click Pencil icon that shows for Automation
+- Now, you have to click the Pencil icon that shows Automation

 - After that, you have to check-mark the box which is next to “Automatically Apply Credits”

-- In the end, hit the Save and then done button.
+- In the end, hit the Save and then the done button.